superkabuki/SRTKabuki/README.md

 ___

-### To be honest, I don't find libsrt0 super intuitive, so I'm not just wrapping it, I'm trying to make it a bit more friendly.
+### To be honest, I don't find libsrt super intuitive, so I'm not just wrapping it, I'm trying to make it a bit more friendly.

 <details><summary>Here's the recvfile.cpp from the examples </summary>